PyTables/PyTables/c-blosc/README.rst

 order to accelerate the compression / decompression process to a maximum.

 Blosc is actually a metacompressor, that meaning that it can use a range of compression libraries for performing the actual compression/decompression.
-Right now, it comes with integrated support for BloscLZ (the original one), LZ4, LZ4HC, Snappy and Zlib.
+Right now, it comes with integrated support for BloscLZ (the original one), LZ4, LZ4HC, Snappy, Zlib and Zstd.
 Blosc comes with full sources for all compressors, so in case it does not find the libraries installed in your system, it will compile from the included sources and they will be integrated into the Blosc library anyway.
 That means that you can trust in having all supported compressors integrated in Blosc in all supported platforms.